Bill Brady (politician): Illinois Legislature

 In 1992, Bill Brady defeated seven term incumbent Gordon Ropp by a razor thin margin in the Republican primary to serve in the Illinois House of Representatives.
 He served in the Illinois House until giving up his seat to run for Congress.
 In 2001, incumbent Senator John Maitland announced he would not run for reelection.
 Brady defeated Rus Kinzinger, father of future Congressman Adam Kinzinger, in the 2002 Republican primary.
 On April 8, 2002, Maitland announced his intention to resign from the Illinois Senate effective April 30, 2002.
-The Legislative Committee of the Republican Party of the 44th Legislative District appointed Brday to the vacancy.
+The Legislative Committee of the Republican Party of the 44th Legislative District appointed Brady to the vacancy.
 Brady was sworn into office by Judge Rita Garman and took office on May 1, 2002.

 After the 2020 general election, the Republican caucus chose Senator Dan McConchie to take over as Minority Leader.
 On December 31, 2020, Brady announced that he would resign his seat in the Senate effective at the end of the day.
 On January 25, 2021, Sally Turner was appointed to succeed Brady.